 Shen contains a YACC, just as Qi II, but the syntax was modified in 9.0 to bring it closer to Shen.
-In addition Shen-YACC II was provided a type theory which meant that Shen-YACC programs could themselves be typechecked, a feature that was lacking in Qi-YACC and Shen-YACC I. This section briefly describes the differences.
+This section briefly describes the differences.

 The -*- (ditto -s- and -o-) indicating the head of the input stream is gone from YACC II and just as in Shen variables mark the position of isolated elements.
 This makes for a more powerful and flexible notation.
 The use of (fail) in a semantic action to trigger backtracking is dropped in favour of a guard.
 Thus the following tests a list of numbers to determine if the list is binary

 returns the tail of a list.
 Shen-YACC II recognises lists in the input.